 We’re taught from an early age that being kind to one another is key.
-However, as kids head back into classrooms and day-care centers and restart school socializing and recreational activities, some parents may be distressed to find that their child seems less than kind when around others.
+However, as kids become old enough to start socializing, participate in activities and attend daycare or school, some parents may be distressed to find that their child seems less than kind when around others.

-Whether there’s concerns about a kid’s ability to share or surrounding their treatment of their peers, parents can help children hone their kindness skills with these five tips:
+Whether there’s concerns about a child’s ability to share or surrounding their treatment of their peers, parents can help children hone their kindness skills with these five tips:

 Set a good example.